carey-suehs/GCD_Course_Project/README.md

 __________2. EXTRACT ONLY THE MEASUREMENTS ON THE MEAN AND STANDARD DEVIATION

-This section provides code for extracting the required subset and subsequently melting it into a long version
+This section provides code for extracting the required subset and subsequently melting it into a long version.

 __________3. USE DESCRIPTIVE ACTIVITY NAMES

+This section provides code that changes non-informative integers corresponding to an activity to a vector of "strings" that clearly indicates the activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

 Tables provided for activity names are joined to create a vector of character strings instead of numbers.

 __________4. USE DESCRIPTIVE VARIABLE NAMES

+Similarly, the "V1, V2, V3..." variables are renamed with informative names provided in the features list that came with the dataset.

 Tables provided for variable names are joined to create a vector of character strings instead of "V1", "V2", "V3", etc.

-Because I am frequently interrupted when coding, I prefer to change to descriptive labels or variables names right from the start of a project (the assignment instructions suggested that this could be done towards the end of the assignment).

-This section provides code that changes non-informative integers corresponding to an activity to a vector of "strings" that clearly indicates the activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

-Similarly, the "V1, V2, V3..." variables are renamed with informative names provided in the features list that came with the dataset.
-As listed in the readme files that accompany the assignment dataset, these labels can be interpreted according to the following:

-     t: a time domain signal
-     f: a frequency domain signal (application of a Fast Fourrier Transform)
-     Acc: a measure provided by the accelerometer; these occur in three dimensions: X, Y & Z.
-     Gyro: a measure provided by the gyroscope; these occur in three dimensions: X, Y & Z.
-     X: first dimension
-     Y: second dimension
-     Z: third dimension
-     Body: a first sub-component of the Acc signal
-     Gravity: a second sub-component of the Acc signal
-     Jerk: a jerk signal derived in time from body linear acceleration (accelerometer) and angular velocity (gyroscope)
-     Mag: the magnitude of three-dimensional signals using the Euclidian norm mean...: Mean value
-     std...: Standard deviation

-For example, the variable "tBodyAcc-mean()-X" corresponds to the mean value of the "body" sub-component in the time domain of the first dimension (X) of acceleration measures provided by the accelerometer.

-__________EXTRACT ONLY THE MEASUREMENTS ON THE MEAN AND STANDARD DEVIATION

-This section provides code for creating "wide" and "long" subsets of the "alldata" table.
-The resulting dataframes "subset_wide" and "subset_long" can be considered as TIDY because:
+A new long data is created called "subset_long_labeled" and is considered as TIDY because:

      1. Each row corresponds to 1 observation.
      2. Only one type of observation is contained therein.
      3. Columns correspond to variables.

-The resulting tidy datasets are exported to the working directory.
+The resulting tidy dataset is exported to the working directory.

-__________CREATE A 2ND, DATA SET w/ MEANS PER VAR, ACTIVITY, & SUBJECT
+__________5. CREATE A 2ND, DATA SET w/ MEANS PER VAR, ACTIVITY, & SUBJECT

 This section provides code for casting the "subset_long" element into the required table of average variable values per activity and subject.